Indigenous Housing Program

 • children playing outside

-The Iniskim Centre is pleased to offer eight family units.
+The Iniskim Centre, in collaboration with Residence Services, is pleased to offer eight family units.

 Family units are located in the East Residence townhouses — a quiet fenced-in campus area offering a small, family-friendly community.